skn3/forme/README.md

 # Forme

-Forme has been designed to offer a sane way for handling forms in nodejs.
+Forme has been designed to offer a sane way for handling forms in nodejs using **promises**.
 A form can be built to handle a user input or even manage data from api requests.
 Forme does not dictate to you how a form should build, process or render.
 With forme you can handle forms in the way that suites you.

 Your form object is created in such a way that it can be reused for multiple instances of that form.
 The request object will be used to store any live data when processing a particular instance of the form.
 You can also create a form per request if you need to add a dynamic set of fields.